 When you dealing with scientists, particularly when they do reviews of previous studies, it is essential that you appreciate that they use statistical analysis which confuses most of the rest of the population.

-I'm not going to get drawn into that discussion because even though I have studied statistics whilst on a maths course, several years ago I really have no ability to understand in detail this kind statistics.
+I'm not going to get drawn into that discussion because even though I have studied statistics whilst on a maths course, several years ago.
+I really have little knowledge to understand in detail this kind statistics.

 Then at the opposite end of the scale we get raving reviews from people who don't particularly understand the scientific process.
 A process where one sets up a hypothesis and then sets out to prove it by study or investigation.
 The scientific process never produces a complete answer, it is always just a step along the way.